Melexis leads new wave of TPMS innovation with world’s smallest and lowest power sensor device

 MLX91804 delivers industry-leading pressure accuracy while drawing the lowest current & taking up less board space than previously achieved

-Melexis, a global micro-electronics engineering company, continues to make major advances in tire pressure monitoring system (TPMS) technology with the introduction of its 3rd generation TPMS IC - the MLX91804.
+Melexis, a global micro-electronics engineering company, continues to make major advances in tire pressure monitoring system (TPMS) technology with the introduction of its third generation TPMS IC - the MLX91804.

 “Monitoring tire pressure is now an essential part of modern vehicle design”, states Ivan Zagan, Product Manager for TPMS at Melexis.
 “Global uptake of TPMS is increasing all the time, driven by international regulations and increasing emphasis on the safety of road users.
 The attributes shown by the MLX91804 will facilitate the next generation of TPMS deployment in automobiles, as it needs just half the board real estate and delivers 3 times lower sleep mode power consumption figures than ICs from rival vendors.
 This cutting-edge device will enable more compact solutions with greater functionality and improved energy efficiency, in line with vehicle manufacturers’ growing expectations.
 We are pleased to see a growing interest among major players for this technology”, he concludes.